mozman/ezdxf/docs/source/dxfentities/mesh.rst

 .. module:: ezdxf.entities
     :noindex:

+The :class:`~ezdxf.entities.Mesh` entity is a 3D surface mesh build up from vertices and faces.

-The MESH entity (`DXF Reference`_) is a 3D mesh similar to the :class:`Polyface` entity.
+The MESH entity (`DXF Reference`_) is a 3D object in :ref:`WCS` build up from vertices and faces similar to the :class:`Polyface` entity.

 All vertices in :ref:`WCS` as (x, y, z) tuples

-.. versionchanged:: 0.8.9

-    :class:`Mesh` stores vertices, edges, faces and creases as packed data.

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.DXFGraphic`